• Skip to primary navigation

 • Do you love cinnamon?
 If so, you are going to want to make this Apple Spice Bundt Cake recipe next time.

-• Love cinnamon but want something a little more healthy?
-This Cracker Barrel Fried Apple recipe is a great recipe to make when you want something easy to make sweet treat.
+• This Cracker Barrel Fried Apple recipe is a great recipe to make when you want something easy to make sweet treat.

 Platter of cinnamon rolls in baking dish.